-This post highlights the origins of 2018 corporate FCPA enforcement actions.
-Like prior years, 2018 corporate enforcement actions originated in a variety of ways from voluntary disclosures, to pro-active government investigations and industry sweeps, to foreign law enforcement investigations.
+This post highlights the origins of 2019 corporate FCPA enforcement actions.
+Like prior years, 2019 corporate enforcement actions originated in a variety of ways from voluntary disclosures, to pro-active government investigations and industry sweeps, to foreign law enforcement investigations and foreign media reporting.

-This post compares 2018 corporate FCPA enforcement (aggregate DOJ/SEC) to prior years and highlights that, measured in terms of the number of core corporate actions, 2018 was the third most active year for enforcement in FCPA history.
+This post compares 2019 corporate FCPA enforcement (aggregate DOJ/SEC) to prior years and highlights that, measured in terms of actual settlement amounts, 2019 was the most vibrant year in the FCPA’s history.

-This post highlights DOJ FCPA enforcement actions against individuals and how approximately 80% of corporate FCPA enforcement actions since 2006 have not (at least yet) resulted in any DOJ FCPA charges against company employees.
+This post highlights DOJ FCPA enforcement actions against individuals and how approximately 80% of corporate FCPA enforcement actions have not (at least yet) resulted in any DOJ FCPA charges against company employees.

-This post highlights SEC FCPA enforcement actions against individuals and how just 1 of the 14 corporate SEC FCPA enforcement actions in 2018 (7%) has involved, at present, related FCPA charges or findings against company employees.
+This post highlights SEC FCPA enforcement actions against individuals and how just 2 of the 13 corporate SEC FCPA enforcement actions in 2019 (15%) have involved, at present, related FCPA charges or findings against company employees.

 FCPA Institute - Houston (March 26-27, 2020)